xray-imaging/2bm-docs/docs/source/ops/item_018.rst

 Streaming data collection
 -------------------------

 Support for streaming data collection is provided by `tomoScanStream`_ a `tomoScan`_ derived classes to implement the streaming data collection.
-To run `tomoScanStream`_:
+To run `tomoScanStream`_ in 2-BM-B:

 Start area detector
 ~~~~~~~~~~~~~~~~~~~